cs320-wisc/f21/lab5/README.md

 ## Dump

-Let's some methods to BST to dump out all the keys and values (note that "__" before a method name is a hint that it is for internal use -- methods inside the class might call `__dump`, but code outside the class probably shouldn't):
+Let's write some methods to BST to dump out all the keys and values (note that "__" before a method name is a hint that it is for internal use -- methods inside the class might call `__dump`, but code outside the class probably shouldn't):